 - Disseminate PrEP and PEP educational materials throughout the District.

-- Establish a 24-hour/7 days a week PEP hotline and access program with immediate prescription availability.
+- Establish a 24/7 PEP hotline and access program with immediate prescription availability.

 - Increase access points for PrEP and PEP in the District through various funding opportunities

-- Through the PrEP Housing Pilot, provide temporary housing and case management to address the social determinant of health needs of young men of color who have sex with men using PrEP.
+- Through the PrEP housing pilot, provide temporary housing and case management services to address the social determinant of health needs of young men of color who have sex with men who are using PrEP.

 - Develop a PrEP On-Demand Pilot Program

-- Build capacity of the DC Health and Wellness Center and hire a case manager to assess individuals using PrEP/PEP for adherence and assist with scheduling visits for those who missed appointments.
+- Build the capacity of the DC Health and Wellness Center and hire a case manager to assess individuals using PrEP and PEP for adherence and to assist with scheduling visits for those who missed appointments.